-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 7.93 billion

-I generally don't like using the term penny stocks since it usually connotes companies that are tiny, very high risk, or frauds, bankruptcies etc.
+I generally don't like using the term penny stocks since it usually connotes companies that are tiny, very high risk, or frauds, bankruptcies, etc.

 This isn't pink sheets or risky OTC stocks.
-I'm making the case for small cap stocks that trade on a major exchange, or OTC in the case of some larger international companies where the OTC stock is simply the best way for Americans to invest.
-Unless you are a fund manager who has to worry about redemptions, liquidity shouldn't be an issue for you as an individual investor in the small cap space as I'm defining it.
-This is another advantage that small cap stocks have over microcaps, which have more risk due to liquidity issues in very thinly traded stocks.
+I'm making the case for small-cap stocks that trade on a major exchange, or OTC in the case of some larger international companies where the OTC stock is simply the best way for Americans to invest.
+Unless you are a fund manager who has to worry about redemptions, liquidity shouldn't be an issue for you as an individual investor in the small-cap space as I'm defining it.
+This is another advantage that small-cap stocks have over microcaps, which have more risk due to liquidity issues in very thinly traded stocks.
 Liquidity will definitely increase if a microcap stock pick performs well and reaches a higher valuation, but working your way into the position as a tiny, illiquid company can be trying.

 Small caps are companies that are most definitely past the startup phase, and have a somewhat significant moat established already.
 While they are far beyond the startup days, they are far and away from being blue chips.
-Of course, it can also be a formerly large company that is well past its glory years, think Eastman Kodak or Macys.
-Obviously what we want to be able to do is find the small cap companies that will grow to be mid cap companies or in the best case large caps.
+Of course, it can also be a formerly large company that is well past its glory years, think Eastman Kodak or Macy's.
+Obviously, what we want to be able to do is find the small-cap companies that will grow to be mid-cap companies or in the best case large caps.
 Much easier said than done.
 This requires the ability to assess the company on a qualitative basis and purchase shares when they are undervalued as well.
-You can achieve market beating returns by growth or value investing, but if you're truly looking for returns of 10x and beyond, you must combine growth with value.
+You can achieve market-beating returns by growth or value investing, but if you're truly looking for returns of 10x and beyond, you must combine growth with value.

 Total return is defined as the combined return from capital appreciation and any dividends/interest.
 I think the better way to look at the total return of a stock is to instead try to gauge how much of the performance came from compounded growth of the company, and how much came from the share price rising due to non-fundamental factors.
 In other words, how much came from growth and how much came from value?